Rutland Water is the Playground of the East Midlands with Water Sports, Nature Reserves, Outdoor Adventure Centre, Cycling & Walking

 Dogs: are welcome at all the Rutland Water Park sites excluding the nature reserve areas at Egleton and Lyndon.
 Please note that they must be kept on a lead and are not permitted in the water.
 There is a designated dog walking area at Sykes Lane car park where they can run free in a secure area, as long as you clean up after them.

-BBQ's: Rutland Water Park allows BBQ’s on site, excluding the nature reserve areas at Egleton and Lyndon, but only BBQ’s that do not leave a mark – so no disposable BBQ’s that scorch the grass.
-The rule is, as long as there is no trace of the BBQ after you have left, then it’s fine.
+BBQ's: Rutland Water Park allows BBQ’s on site, excluding the nature reserve areas at Egleton and Lyndon, but only BBQ’s that do not leave a mark or scorch the grass.
+Disposable BBQ's are only permitted on the metal stands provided.
+The rule is, as long as there is no trace of the BBQ after you have left, and you have cold water available for safety, then it’s fine.

 Sports on Rutland Water